NightFaust/til/csharp/collections.md

 Technical Collections like `Dictionary`, `List`, etc. should never be exposed to consumption.
 They should be used only internally for solving a technical problem.

-`IList` can be dangerous because it is so abstract thatk it can be used to return many types.
+`IList` can be dangerous because it is so abstract that it can be used to return many types.
 So if you don't know the implementation (you should not => Liskov Substituion Principle), you may face an exception due to an incompatible type. ex :
 ```csharp